 Kosmidis, M.H., Bozikas, V.P., Giannakou, M., Anezoulakia, D., Fantie, B.D., & Karavatos, A. (2007).
 Impaired emotion perception in schizophrenia: A differential deficit.
 Psychiatry Research, 149, 279-284.

 Schaefer K, Fantie BD, Luckenbaugh DA, Manji, H., Zarate, C. (2008).
 Face emotion labeling deficits in depression, Biological Psychiatry, 63 (7), 213S-213S (Supplement) / Society of Biological Psychiatry - Sixty-Third Annual Convention and Scientific Program Meeting Abstract: 671

 Fantie, B.D &.
 Basil, M.E.
 (2007) Digit ratios, sex, and athleticism: different patterns of cognitive performance.
 Proceedings of the Association for Psychological Science, 19th Annual Convention, May 24-27, Washington, D.C. , pg.
 271-272.

 Fantie, B.D &.
 Basil, M.E.
 (2006) The mental rotation of whole bodies: Treating people like objects.
 Proceedings of the Association for Psychological Science, 18th Annual Convention, May 25-28, New York, NY, pg.
 290.

 Area of Expertise

-Area of Expertise: brain damage; concussion, neurological disorders: autism, attention deficit hyperactive disorder, and schizophrenia; emotion, consciousness, memory, and spatial cognition; behavioral and affective neuroscience, cognitive neuropsychology, clinical neuropsychology, and behavioral genetics
+Brain damage; concussion and neurological disorders; emotion, consciousness, memory, and spatial cognition; behavioral and affective neuroscience, cognitive and clinical neuropsychology, and behavioral genetics